 Smart community infrastructures — Guidelines on data exchange and sharing of city information modelling platform

-• ISO/AWI 37194 [В настоящее время на стадии разработки]
+• ISO/CD 37194 [В настоящее время на стадии разработки]

 Smart community infrastructures — Disaster risk reduction — Guidance for the process of selecting seismometer systems suitable for specific purposes